impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 }
 ```

 Here we create two Ruby version files in two different sub-directories, each of which is new.
 We then navigate into one of them, but when we run the `rbenv version-file` command, we specify the *other* directory as our `RBENV_DIR`.
-We assert that the command was successful and that the sub-directory we specified (i.e. the other one, *not* the one we’re currently in) is the one used to source the Ruby version.
+We assert that the command was successful and that the sub-directory we specified (i.e. the other one, *not* the one we're currently in) is the one used to source the Ruby version.

 Next test: